impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 You may have noticed that the files we generate are regular files, generated via the `cp` command.
 They are explicitly **not** symlinks, generated via the `ln -s` command.

 Why **not** use symlinks?
 In other words, we could generate a symlink to point to a single canonical regular shim file, rather than do a full copy of the prototype file into a new shim file.
-We learned when we [read the `rbenv` command's code](/rbenv/rbenv/resolving-paths){:target="_blank" rel="noopener"} that regular files take up much more space than symlinks.
+We learned when we [read the `rbenv` command's code](/rbenv/rbenv/resolving-paths){:target="_blank" rel="noopener" } that regular files take up much more space than symlinks.
 And because of its smaller file size, generating a symlink would likely be faster than generating a regular file, making our `rehash` command more performant.

 This was actually the first approach that RBENV took.
-I searched for "symlink" in RBENV's Github repo, and I found [this PR](https://github.com/rbenv/rbenv/commit/06228d3583e24b5057516f357f7d0ae802153007){:target="_blank" rel="noopener"} which shows that the (much shorter) `rbenv-rehash` file used to contain this:
+I searched for "symlink" in RBENV's Github repo, and I found [this PR](https://github.com/rbenv/rbenv/commit/06228d3583e24b5057516f357f7d0ae802153007){:target="_blank" rel="noopener" } which shows that the (much shorter) `rbenv-rehash` file used to contain this:

 ```
 for file in ../versions/*/bin/*; do